AMBOSS LiSA vs Glass Health — 2026 Comparison

-AMBOSS built its reputation as the medical knowledge platform — 1,400+ physician-authored articles, 13,900+ Qbank questions, and LiSA AI for clinical queries.
-Glass Health is a different kind of tool entirely: an AI clinical platform that listens to patient encounters, delivers real-time clinical insights — from chief complaint identification and differential diagnosis to suggested history questions and next steps — drafts evidence-based assessment and plans, and produces complete documentation.
+AMBOSS built its reputation as a medical knowledge platform with physician-authored content, Qbank material, and LiSA AI for clinical queries.
+Glass Health is a different kind of tool entirely: an AI clinical platform that listens to patient encounters, delivers real-time clinical insights, drafts evidence-based assessment and plans, and produces complete documentation.
 One is a reference library you search.
 The other is a workflow layer that works alongside you.

 Key Takeaways

-- AMBOSS is a medical knowledge library with 1,400+ articles, 13,900+ questions, and LiSA AI for clinical queries.
-It does not offer ambient scribing, patient-specific DDx generation, or clinical documentation.
+- AMBOSS is a medical knowledge library with physician-authored articles, Qbank material, and LiSA AI for clinical queries.
+Its public materials center on AI-assisted search, assistants, and education-oriented workflows.

-- Glass Health is the only platform that combines ambient scribing with native clinical decision support — including real-time clinical insights during encounters (chief complaint identification, differential diagnosis support, suggested history questions, and potential next steps), three-tier differential diagnosis, A&P generation, and clinical Q&A with citations to clinical guidelines and medical literature.
+- Glass Health combines ambient scribing with native clinical decision support — including real-time clinical insights during encounters (chief complaint identification, differential diagnosis support, suggested history questions, and potential next steps), three-tier differential diagnosis, A&P generation, and clinical Q&A with citations to clinical guidelines and medical literature.

-- AMBOSS primarily serves medical students and residents; its clinician offering is expanding with LiSA AI and clinical tools.
+- AMBOSS primarily serves medical students and residents, though its clinician offering is expanding with LiSA AI and clinical tools.
 Glass Health is built for practicing physicians managing patient panels.

 How Does Glass Health Compare to AMBOSS on Features?